Skip to main content

 Processor Support

-Important: Order processing channel is currently only applicable to WorldPay and BridgePay merchants.
+Important: Order processing channel is currently only applicable to WorldPay, TSYS and BridgePay merchants.
 For other processors: The default value (ecommerce) is used automatically, and specifying a channel may be ignored.

 How to Specify Channel